BeeLazy/Cookbook/cloud/docs/en-US/MicroK8s-AccessingServices.md

 This is starting to look like a manageble solution!

 ## Accessing a clustered service with MetalLB <a id="accessing-a-clustered-service-with-metallb"></a>
-But what happens on a cluster.
-We only have a master node right now, so we need to add a couple workers:
+But what happens on a cluster?
+We only have a master node right now, so we need to add a couple more nodes:

 Create two Multipass VMs called **accessdemo-master-2** and **accessdemo-master-3**.
 Use the cloud-init script we downloaded earlier:
 ```console